 The main aims of the program are to:

-- Give postgraduate students, early career researchers, and experts interested in working with IEA studies opportunity to collaborate with IEA DPC research staff;
+- Give postgraduate students, early career researchers, and experts interested in working with IEA studies opportunity to collaborate with IEA research staff;

 - Enable our senior researchers to assist visitors with their research projects;